Chloramphenicol Eye Drops BP 0.5% w/v

 Borax and Boric acid (one ml of solution contains 3.075 mg boron)

 For the full list of excipients, see section 6.1

 A bright, colourless to faint yellow aqueous solution.

-The recommended dosage for adults and children over the age of 2 is two drops to be applied to the affected eye every three hours.
+The recommended dosage for adults and children is two drops to be applied to the affected eye every three hours.
 To be used during waking hours only.
 Treatment should be continued for at least 48 hours after eye appears normal.

 For ocular use only.

 • Hypersensitivity to the active substance, chloramphenicol or to any of the excipients listed in section 6.1

 • Known personal or family history of blood dyscrasias including aplastic anaemia.